 Only the University of Chicago offers this unique opportunity for students to join an immersive, two-year program where they receive invaluable support and insights from leading industry professionals, successful entrepreneurs, and experts at Career Advancement, the Polsky Center for Entrepreneurship and Innovation, and the Pritzker School of Molecular Engineering.

-All rising first-year students are eligible to apply for Prototype for Success.
-Students with an interest in engineering and those from underrepresented backgrounds are strongly encouraged to apply.
+All rising first-year students are eligible to apply for Prototype for Success, including those from groups that have historically been underrepresented in engineering and entrepreneurship.

 Congratulations to the Class of 2025 Cohort: 100% secured summer plans in Year 1!